The Emerging Minds network is working across sectors and disciplines to tackle 4 Research Challenges.

 27 September 2021 11am-1pm

-This event will include a series of talks and presentations to describe existing research and evidence on this topic.
-We will also provide an overview of priorities identified by policy makers and commissioners of services, as well as those priorities identified by parents, carers, and those young people for whom these services are targeted to support.
-We’ll close by providing information around the upcoming Emerging Minds funding call and how you can get involved.
+This event included a series of talks and presentations to describe existing research and evidence on this topic.
+We also provided an overview of priorities identified by policy makers and commissioners of services, as well as those priorities identified by parents, carers, and those young people for whom these services are targeted to support.
+We closed by providing information around the upcoming Emerging Minds funding call and how you can get involved.

-Abi Thomson from Emerging Minds will be presenting findings from a rapid scoping review of research exploring the barriers and facilitators of implementation within community and school settings.
-Araminta Peters-Corbett from Norfolk and Suffolk NHS Foundation Trust and coordinator of our Emerging Minds BRIDGE special interest research group will also be presenting the results of her review exploring barriers and facilitators for practitioners and clinicians.
+Abi Thomson from Emerging Minds presented findings from a rapid scoping review of research exploring the barriers and facilitators of implementation within community and school settings.
+Araminta Peters-Corbett from Norfolk and Suffolk NHS Foundation Trust and coordinator of our Emerging Minds BRIDGE special interest research group also presented the results of her review exploring barriers and facilitators for practitioners and clinicians.

 Expression of interest